On this page:

 - Except as specified, all other laws relating to the taking of deer with firearms shall apply to the taking of deer with muzzleloaders.

-- Only muzzleloaders that are 40 caliber or greater and capable of firing only a single charge and crossbows by persons 65 years of age or older may be used to hunt deer during this season.
+- Only muzzleloaders that are 40 caliber or greater and capable of firing only a single charge and crossbows by persons 65 years of age or older or crossbows by persons with a special disability permit to hunt with a crossbow may be used to hunt deer during this season.

 - Restricted to designated areas (see Expanded Archery Season on Deer or contact the Department for maps and descriptions of areas).

 - Archery hunting only except for a hunter who is 65 years of age or older or who hasa special disability permit to hunt with crossbows may use crossbows.